 Coconut oil is the fat from coconuts, the fruit of the tropical coconut palm, Cocos nucifera.
+In the UK it is solid at room tmperature though it can melt on very hot days or in warm kitchens.
 It is produced in a similar way to olive oil.
 As with olive oil there are various grades from the highest-quality, organic, extra-virgin, gently cold-pressed from the best and freshest coconuts to high-temperature extracted, highly-processed and refined oil extracted from coconuts of less good quality.
 The aim of the best pure “virgin” coconut oil is to extract it in such a way that the oils are completely undamaged and unaltered by the extraction process which makes them a healthier food free from hydrogenation and trans-fats At room temperature coconut oil is a white solid, looking much like lard, but melts it easily to a pale straw coloured liquid.
 Raw virgin coconut oil melts at around 24 degrees centigrade; more refined or processed coconut oils melt at a slightly higher temperature.
 Raw virgin coconut oil is lightly fragrant with a slightly sweet and mild coconut taste; the more processed versions have almost no flavour or fragrance.
 It is normally bought in jars; to use it you either have to dig it out or melt it over a saucepan of warm water or in a microwave oven for a couple of minutes.

 Coconut oil is rich in medium chain saturated fatty acids.
 It is stable to heat and resistant to oxidation but should still be stored in a cool dark cupboard.

 Using Coconut Oil on the Budwig Diet